AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 - Once translations are complete, delete them before deploying to production.
 - If .map files are missing, ensure your environment is set to development mode and run your development build command before proceeding.

-Open a terminal at the root of your theme to build your project:
+Open a terminal at the root of your theme or your plugin to build your project:

 ```bash
 npm run start